Asheville North Carolina

 Following President Donald Trump's decision to remove the United States from the Paris Agreement, Mayor Esther Manheimer was one of the original 61 mayors to commit to uphold the agreement in the city.[127]

 On July 14, 2020, the Asheville City Council voted unanimously to approve reparations to the city's Black citizens.
 The move came during the 2020 George Floyd protests.
 The resolution called for increased investment in Black communities in the city.
-The Buncombe County Board of Commissioners soon followed the adoption of the measure.[122]
-The protest also started a move to remove and replace the Vance Monument in the city; that decision is still underway.
+The Buncombe County Board of Commissioners soon followed the adoption of the measure.[128]
+The protest also started a move to remove and replace the Vance Monument in the city, concluding in its removal in May 2021.[129]

 In 2009, a group of Asheville citizens challenged the legitimacy of Cecil Bothwell's election to the City Council,[130] citing the Constitution of North Carolina, which does not permit atheists to hold public office.[131]
 Bothwell has described himself as a "post theist" rather than an atheist,[132] and is a member of a local Unitarian Universalist congregation.
 The opponents to his election never filed suit.
 In response to the charge, legal scholars explained that the U.S. Supreme Court held in Torcaso v.
 Watkins that religious tests for political office are unconstitutional.[133]